d3christ/spanwiki/wiki/manual/cluster_tables.md

 # Get even more information

-A fancier script (by Nick Borg) provides even more information about the clusters (located in `spantoolbox/group_analysis/clust2table.py`):
+A fancier script provides even more information about the clusters (courtesy Nick Borg, located in `spantoolbox/group_analysis/clust2table.py`):
 * Multiple candidate region names, for both CM and Peak
 * Neurosynth associated terms for each cluster
 * Coordinates in both MNI and TLRC space.